 Razorback Recycling is the university's central recycling operation.
 You can find them at 434 Eastern Avenue just north of PMC Solutions on Mitchell Street between the hours of 7:30am and 4:00pm, Monday through Friday.
-But the best thing about Razorback Recycling is that they come to you!
+But if you don't have time to drop off your materials, Razorback Recycling will come to you!
 Deskside recycling bins can be emptied into the large hallway bins, which are collected regularly.

 Razorback Recycling manages the collection of white and mixed paper, cans and bottles, cardboard, and fluorescent lights.
 Please refer to the recycling guide for specific instructions for each of these materials.
-In addition, a team of biological engineering research interns has developed this map of all outdoor trash and recycling bins on campus.
+In addition to collection of materials, a team of biological engineering research interns has developed this map of all outdoor trash and recycling bins on campus.

 Deskside Quad System

 The convenient quad system is meant to be used alongside small office trash bins.
 To request a deskside quad system like the one pictured to the right for your workspace, simply contact the Recycling Coordinator:

 The U of A Bookstore handles recycling of both rechargeable and non-rechargeable batteries, printer and toner cartridges, and cell phones.
 Bins that accept these items can be found around campus in the following locations:

 - Facilities Maintenance – past the key office

 - Grad Ed Building – 1st floor student lounge